Macbeth111/Dev-Ops-/LEMP_STACK_IMPLEMETATION/README.md

 ### Personal Notes:
 - The importance of securing the MySQL installation was reinforced through the secure installation script and password validation settings.
 - Lessons learned included the significance of maintaining strong passwords to prevent unauthorized access.
+- The installation of MySQL was executed through a straightforward process using the Linux package manager apt, which ensures a stable and tested version of MySQL is installed.
+A key design choice here was the use of MySQL as the relational database management system, which was driven by its robustness, scalability, and wide adoption in web applications.
+Logging into MySQL using the sudo mysql command provided root user access, crucial for configuring the database securely and granting administrative privileges.
+Setting a strong root password and running the mysql_secure_installation script ensured the database was secured against unauthorized access.
+The choice to enable the VALIDATE PASSWORD PLUGIN adds a layer of security by enforcing stronger password policies, a necessary step to mitigate potential vulnerabilities.
 ---

 ## Step 3: Install PHP Server